Big Data Tools [Data Analytics Recap]

 DBT

-DBT can help us to make automatization the model/table creation in SQL.
+DBT is a OSS tool (apache v2.0) that can help us to make automatization the model/table creation in SQL.

 Its very handy to have the tag section, so that you can create the logic of the table involving different CTEs (each of them defined in a different file).